 These types of policies are available as a whole life and T-100 coverage.

 Preferred Rating Life Insurance

-Applicants with great health, do not engage in dangerous activities, who wants coverage fast, and does not want to deal with the hustle of regular insurance underwriting, may be able to qualify for a preferred rating no medical insurance policy.
+Applicants with great health, who do not engage in dangerous activities, who want coverage fast, and who does not want to deal with the hustle of regular insurance underwriting, may be able to qualify for a preferred rating no medical insurance policy.

 In a preferred rating no medical exam life insurance, you may implement up to $1,000,000.00 worth of whole life insurance if you’re under the age of 70, $500,000.00 max if you’re between 71 and 80 years old.

 On a Term 100 life insurance, coverages are available up to $1,000,000.00 for ages up to 80 years old.

 Elite Rating Life Insurance

 Is a step-up from the preferred rating tier, applicants who are in very good health and have no lifestyle issues (i.e. engaging in dangerous activities like racing, sky-diving, etc.) may qualify for an elite rating no medical life insurance policy.

 This qualifies an applicant to the best rate possible in a no-medical life insurance policy, one thing to keep in mind is that this tier is an optional tier from the preferred rating class as this requires full underwriting.

 If you don’t want to go through full medical underwriting, you can get the preferred rating tier instead of the elite tier.